zspringer/NFL_Roster/PlayerService.md

 #Players Service & Encapsulation
 ---

-We are going to briefly talk about one of the three pillars of object oreinted programming, Encapsulation.
+We are going to briefly talk about one of the three pillars of object oriented programming, Encapsulation.
-We discussed the important role it plays in software development, and how it promotes effecient maintainable code.
+We discussed the important role it plays in software development, and how it promotes efficient, maintainable code.

 Encapsulation is an Object Oriented Programming concept that binds together the data and functions that manipulate the data, and that keeps both safe from outside interference and misuse.
 Data encapsulation led to the important OOP concept of data hiding.

-While the concept of Encapulation is very broad, and can be difficult to pull of completely we are attempting to break it down into a few basic principles.
+While the concept of Encapsulation is very broad, and can be difficult to pull off completely, we are attempting to break it down into a few basic principles.

 - Single Responsibility, or "One function, One job".
   - Do your best to ensure a function doesn't do too much.
 If it is doing too much try to separate(refactor) out each task into other smaller functions.

 - Encapsulate/WrapUp common behavior.
-  - If you have functions(methods) or data(properties) that are similar in behaviour, wrap them up into a single unit, using a class(constructor).
+  - If you have functions(methods) or data(properties) that are similar in behavior, wrap them up into a single unit, using a class(constructor).

 - "Keep your private parts private".
   - Use closure to keep functionality specific to an object within the object itself.

-Now lets discuss how we are going to get player data from the CBS API and how we can encapsulate that data into it's own unit.
-Our proof of concept was very basic.
+Now let's discuss how we are going to get player data from the CBS API and how we can encapsulate that data into its own unit.
+Our proof of concept is very basic.

   - Retrieve player data from an external source.
     - Only load this data one time, then store it to a local variable.
   - Filter player data by certain properties such as Name, Position, Team, etc...
     - To make it simple we started with 2 basic functions.
       - getPlayersByTeam(teamName);
-        - this method recieves a name of a team, returns an array of all players on that team.
+        - this method receives a name of a team and returns an array of all players on that team.
       - getPlayersByPosition(position);
-        - this method recieves a players position, return an array of all players with that position.
+        - this method receives a player's position and returns an array of all players with that position.
-    - Each function relys on the data retrived from the external source.
+    - Each function relies on the data retrieved from the external source.

 Because every item in our proof of concept is similar in behavior, we will want to place everything inside a common unit.
 Lets call it PlayersService.